koto/mosquito/README.md

   2. Launch MalaRIA server

 	    $ cd externals/MalaRIA-Proxy/proxy-backend
-	    $ sudo java malaria.MalariaServer dummy 8081 4444
+	    $ java malaria.MalariaServer dummy 8081 4444
           # launch malaria server with HTTP proxy on 4444 and connector proxy on 8081

   3. Launch Websockify proxy

+     Linux

 	    $ cd externals/websockify
-	    $ ./websockify 8082 localhost:8081
+	    $ python ./websockify.py 8082 localhost:8081
-	      # forward WebSocket connection from TCP:8082 via MalaRIA running on 8081
+	      # forwards WebSocket connection from TCP:8082 via MalaRIA running on 8081

-	 or
+	 Windows

 	    $ cd externals\websockify-exe
 	    $ websockify.exe 8082 localhost:8081

-     **You can also use `run.bat` on Windows to perform steps 1-3 for you.**
+     **You can also use `run.bat` on Windows / `run.sh` on Ubuntu-based systems to perform steps 1-3 for you.**

   4. Find XSS vulnerability in Google Chrome extension